nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 #### 6.1.5 Notes about Summary feature
    * As mentioned above under the section explaining the top bar, the `Summary` feature is updated when Jarvis is launched and after a user command is successfully executed.
-As such, the values in the `Summary ` will remain the same, even if the current time has passed the date and time of a `Consultation` or `Mastery Check`.
+As such, the values in the `Summary` will remain the same, even if the current time has passed the date and time of a `Consultation` or `Mastery Check`.
 Also, if a `Mission` or `Quest` is graded while Jarvis is open, the number of ungraded `Mission` and `Quests` will remain the same.
    * To get the updated values, simply re-start Jarvis or type in a command and hit the enter key on your keyboard.
-   * The `Summary` feature will display all `Task`s stored in Jarvis, regardless of a `Deadline` or `Event`'s date and time.
+   * The `Summary` feature will display all `Tasks` stored in Jarvis, regardless of a `Deadline` or `Event`'s date and time.
 This is in contrast to `Consultations` and `Mastery Checks` where only the upcoming ones are included in the count.